privacyguides/privacyguides.org/docs/basics/hardware.md

 ChromeOS: Avoid ChromeOS Flex and use Chromebooks for the best hardware security.

-Windows: Look for Secured-Core PCs and a TPM 2.0 or greater.
+Windows: Look for Secured-Core PCs.

 ### Hardware Security Programs